DanielMariooR/Doogle-Map/README.md

 # Doogle-Map
-Google Map clone with A* algorithm and MapBox API
+Google Map clone with A* algorithm